Train ticket: Through-ticket

 A through-ticket is a single contract for a multi leg journey that guarantees certain passenger rights and protections in case of disruptions on one leg of the journey, e.g a missed train.

 In European rail, through-tickets are regulated by Rail Passenger Rights Regulation 2021.

 Until 2019, Eurostar had an agreement with Deutsche Bahn that allowed passengers to travel on a through-ticket by train from the UK via Brussels to Germany.
 Under the agreement, passengers could travel on a single through-ticket with passenger rights in case of disruption of one train.

 Electronic ticketing

 Increasingly, electronic tickets are being used as replacements for paper tickets.
-Amtrak, as of June 30, 2012 offers electronic tickets on all train routes which have QR codes to identify the ticket's validity and can be printed out or shown to a conductor on a smartphone or Apple Watch screen.
+Amtrak, as of June 30, 2012 offers electronic tickets on all train routes.
+These have QR codes to identify the ticket's validity and can be printed out or shown to a conductor on a smartphone or Apple Watch screen.
 Similar systems are used by Eurostar, Chiltern Railways and Great Western Railway in the UK.

 In India, an SMS sent by the Indian Railways, along with a valid proof of identity is considered equivalent to a ticket.